How Does Life Insurance Protect My Family?

 Choosing a Beneficiary

-In order to protect your family with life insurance, you’ll want to make sure you’re choosing the appropriate beneficiary.
+In order to protect your family with life insurance, you’ll want to make sure you’re naming the appropriate beneficiaries.
 Typically, a beneficiary is the spouse or partner of the policy holder, but, especially in the case of the elderly, many choose their children as the beneficiary.
-Think about who will be responsible for your debts, state estate taxes, mortgage, nursing home, etc. when choosing a beneficiary.
+Think about who will be responsible for your debts, state estate taxes, mortgage or nursing home when choosing a beneficiary.
 Learn more about choosing a life insurance beneficiary.

 Take a look at life insurance from American Family Life Insurance Company to learn more about our coverages.
 Your agent is a great resource to answer any questions and help you customize coverage to fit your needs.
 It’s about protecting those who matter most.